 It can also cause your baby to become addicted in utero and face withdrawal immediately after birth.

-Xanax is not appropriate for children and should not be prescribed to teens since they commonly abuse this drug.
-(16)
+Xanax is not appropriate for children or teens and should not be prescribed to teens since they commonly abuse this drug.

 There’s growing evidence that Xanax is particularly dangerous for seniors.

-And since seniors often take other medications, they are at greater risk for side effects and interactions.
+And since seniors often take other medications, they are at greater risk for interactions.

 And finally, because Xanax is highly addictive, you should not take it if you are prone to addictions of any kind.